-#1 Can you think of a time in your life when your own anger has been or place? ut of #2 Has there been a time in your life when you were angry and did not a upon it?
-Did that anger become misplaced? (think hatred, vengeance, internalized bitterness, etc.) act #3 When was your own anger appropriate and/or justified?
+#1 Can you think of a time in your life when your own anger has been out o place? #2 Has there been a time in your life when you were angry and did not act upon it?
+Did that anger become misplaced? (think hatred, vengeance, internalized bitterness, etc.) #3 When was your own anger appropriate and/or justified?

-A Man who never quits is Never Defeated.
+Men's Group Calendar A Man who never quits is Never Defeated.
 We are ordinary men who labor for Christ.